 Starting out, Culinary Arts graduates earn about $33,016 each year.
 Enhance your odds of a high salary by choosing a college or university from the rankings below.

 If you’d like to know more about how these colleges and universities were selected, you should visit the ranking methodology page.

 University of Cincinnati - Main Campus is among your best bets if you want to study Culinary Arts.
 University of Cincinnati - Main Campus culinary arts graduates earn 8.3% more than the average culinary arts student.
 The location in a main urban center is wonderful for young people trying to find adequate options for social networking, excitement, and discovery.

 About 57.0% of the educators at Cincinnati have full-time hours, which means they should have enough time to help students in their class.
 This college features a superior freshman retention rate, with 88.0% of first-year students returning the next year.
 View a few school videos for more information on what is happening on campus.

 It's hard to beat Siena Heights University if you want to pursue Culinary Arts as a major.
 Students who enjoy a more slow-paced life will appreciate Siena Heights University's location in the small town of Adrian, Michigan.

-This school does not require freshmen to live on-campus.
 Siena Heights University has earned a top position for education quality delivered to veterans and military personnel.
+If on-campus safety is one of your priorities, you'll be glad to know that this school has a low crime rate.
 See all of Siena Heights University's rankings to learn more.